ashlimenzon/cse15l-lab-reports/Lab-Report-2.md

   ![Image](sshLogin.png)

   # Part 3:
-  In the week 3 lab I learned that you can authenticate a remote server using a private key that is stored on your computer and in the remote server.
+  In the week 2 lab I learned how to set up and run a web server locally and remotely.
+In the week 3 lab I learned how to create and use SSH key-based authentication to allow me to access a remote server much quicker as they key authenticates my local computer allowing me to login without a password.